Should You Discard the First Infusion of Tea? Unveiling the Truth and Misconceptions About “Washing Tea”

 What is “Washing Tea”?

 The term “washing tea” is familiar; literally, it means “washing the tea leaves.”
-Many people are accustomed to soaking the tea leaves before with a clay pot or a covered bowl, then discarding the first infusion, which they call “washing tea.”
+Many people are accustomed to soaking the tea leaves before with a purple clay pot or a covered bowl, then discarding the first infusion, which they call “washing tea.”
 In professional tea ceremony procedures, this is even listed as a mandatory step.
 But is “washing tea” really necessary?

 Should You Discard the First Infusion of Tea?
 Unveiling the Truth and Misconceptions About